 Vasectomy.
-Questions and answersArticle
+Questions and answersNews

-Interest in vasectomy has been increasing recently in the Czech Republic.
-How do you explain this?
+Interest in vasectomy has been increasing recently

-What are the criteria for performance of a vasectomy?
+The criteria for performance of a vasectomy

 What awaits men who decide in favour of vasectomy?

-How exactly is the operation performed?
+How exactly is the surgery performed?

-Dr. Josef Stolz: It’s a short surgical procedure of approximately 30 minutes on the scrotum under local anaesthetic.
+It’s a short surgical procedure of approximately 30 minutes on the scrotum under local anaesthetic.
 In the operation the natural flow of sperm upon ejaculation is simply prevented by cutting off the vas deferens, which is the tube that transports sperm out of the testicles.

 What then happens to the sperm?

-Dr. Josef Stolz: That’s a very good question, because men are often put off the idea of a vasectomy by the idea that their testicles will swell up due to an accumulation of sperm.
+Men are often put off the idea of a vasectomy by the idea that their testicles will swell up due to an accumulation of sperm.
 These fears are completely unfounded.
 The size of the testicles remains the same after a vasectomy, even though sperm are still generated – the only difference is that they are not discharged in the course of the ejaculation but gradually undergo biodegradation, thus they break down and are absorbed.
 In this the hormonal function of the testicles, together with the attendant sensitivity etc. remains unaffected.

 Does a vasectomy have any influence on a man’s sex life?

-Dr. Josef Stolz: There’s no need to fear any “side effects” in this respect.
+There’s no need to fear any “side effects” in this respect.
 The ability to ejaculate, libido, erection – all of this remains.
 Only the amount of the ejaculation (which does not contain sperm) is smaller, by approximately 40 percent.

-Dr. Josef Stolz: The risks can be immediate and delayed.
+The risks can be immediate and delayed.
 Immediate means that this is a certain surgical, even if minimally invasive procedure, and so there is a risk of bleeding in the wound or infection.
 Although these complications occur to a minimal extent, in only two percent of cases, it is necessary to know about this.
 A long-term so-called “side effect” may be a certain amount of discomfort in the area of the cut vas deferens – the patient may find sensitive area known as a granuloma, nevertheless these complications are also not common, it concerns ten percent or less of clients after a vasectomy.

-“Never say never” – what if a man who has undergone a vasectomy later decides he would like to have another child?
+What if a man who has undergone a vasectomy later decides he would like to have another child?